CLRX/CLRX-mirror/doc/GcnInstrsDs.md

 Opcode: 11 (0xb)
 Syntax: DS_XOR_B32 ADDR, VDATA0 [OFFSET:OFFSET]
-Description: Do bitwise XOR operatin on 32-bit value from LDS/GDS at address (ADDR+OFFSET) & ~3, and value from VDATA0; and store result to LDS/GDS at this same address.
+Description: Do bitwise XOR operation on 32-bit value from LDS/GDS at address (ADDR+OFFSET) & ~3, and value from VDATA0; and store result to LDS/GDS at this same address.
 Operation is atomic.
 Operation: